HEIDI MORTIMER HICKS

-Before anything else I’d like you to explain the creative input/incipit of your work.
+Before anything else, I’d like you to explain the creative input/incipit of your work.

 In what way does the socio-political context become a part of your art?

 I have been focusing on several issues ever since I started making experimental and performative video works.
-I was interested in how the society and belief has shaped who we are and what we do today within the materialistic world of consumerism, the world where the industries rule.
+I was interested in how society and belief has shaped who we are and what we do today within the materialistic world of consumerism, the world where the industries rule.
 For example, by using a female body (myself) to transform entirely and perfectly into everyday objects, I was exploring how the media including social media, magazines, advertisement, etc. is influencing females to look in a certain way, to objectify themselves, to believe that physical appearance is important as it would bring respect, power and wealth while intelligence is not so much mentioned in the media.
-I question if the society’s idea of ‘beauty’ is one of the main cause for sexual objectification and I wonder if females are like sculptures molded by the society’s mould.
+I question if the society’s idea of ‘beauty’ is one of the main cause for sexual objectification and I wonder if females are like sculptures moulded by the society’s mould.

-As females are trying very hard to fit in that specific category of ‘beauty’ by plastic surgery, chemical beauty products and medicine for example, they will eventually look the same and eventually lose their uniqueness and identities.
+As females are trying very hard to fit in that specific category of ‘beauty’ by plastic surgery, chemical beauty products and medicine, for example, they will eventually look the same and eventually lose their uniqueness and identities.
 If gender equality has to start with how females identify and see themselves, respect themselves thoroughly of who they really are as a person, then it will be much more difficult if they lose sight of their identity.

 Looking at my work, I enhance female’s strength and power and I would reassure that the strength comes from within ourselves.
 By holding on less tightly to the society’s perception of who we are as a person, we would realise who we truly are and understand that each individual female shall value themselves by their strength and power within, we shall develop ourselves psychologically and emotionally as a person.
 Once we understand and appreciate ourselves of who we are, we will respect ourselves, be respected by others as well as respecting other human beings by their inner quality.

-While I was focusing on food and fruits that we consume everyday, I was questioning how food have been selected for us because they have the ‘perfect shape’.
-Cows, chicken and pork are injected with hormones to grow faster while bananas that aren’t bend enough, small chicks that are not in a perfect shape will automatically go to waste.
+While I was focusing on food and fruits that we consume every day, I was questioning how food has been selected for us because they have the ‘perfect shape’.
+Cows, chicken and pork are injected with hormones to grow faster while bananas that aren’t bent enough, small chicks that are not in perfect shape will automatically go to waste.
 As the industries need to produce more food, the hard, continuing and never-ending job will go to the poor labourers’ hands.
 Because the industries need more, these labourers are forced to be physically exhausted and are often not being treated right.
 Problems like labour exploitation and human trafficking on the fishing boats are Thailand’s primary concerns at the moment yet we all seem to disregard the cause of the problem.
 In this materialistic world we live, people often value another by their role in work, position and career and they often ignore the existence of the labourers working in factories or fishing boats.
 The fact that they are often ignored, we are pushing them away outside of our circle and disregard them as a whole person, allowing them to be untreated.
-I wonder, if our actions are responsible for such harmful treatment to these people, if we ourselves and our consumer behaviors are the cause of labour exploitation?
+I wonder, if our actions are responsible for such harmful treatment to these people if we ourselves and our consumer behaviours are the cause of labour exploitation?